Stormbase/django-otp-webauthn/docs/contributing/index.rst

 Contributing
 ============

 This package is open source and is licensed under the BSD-3 Clause `License <https://github.com/Stormbase/django-otp-webauthn/blob/main/LICENSE>`_.
-We welcome all contributions, including code improvements, bug fixes, and documentation updates.
+We welcome all contributions, including translations, bug reports, tutorials, code improvements, and documentation updates.

 Propose changes
 ---------------